 Advanced topics in statistical process control.
 Design of control charts.
 EWMA charts.
 The SPRT and its applications in quality engineering: CUSUM and continuous sampling plans.
 Multivariate control charts.
 Principles of quality engineering and Taguchi methods.
 The loss function and its applications to multiresponse experiments.

 ININ 6995.
-SPECIAL PROGRAMS (I, II, S).
+SPECIAL PROGRAMS.
 One to three credit hours.
+Prerequisite: Authorization of the Director of the Department.

 Study of previous work and literature on a selected topic of the industrial engineering field.